NethServer/nethserver-mail/README.rst

 * ``SenderValidation {enabled,disabled}``, default ``disabled``,
   checks the SMTP sender is consistent with /etc/login_maps and /etc/login_maps.pcre contents.

 * ``DynamicGroupAlias {enabled,disabled}``, default ``disabled``,
    if ``enabled``, create distribution lists based on system groups.
+   See also the "Dynamic group aliases" section below.

+* ``HeloHost``.
+FQDN hostname used by Postfix when connecting to other MTAs

 Dovecot example: ::